Banking Bank Reviews

 There are different alternatives to GoHenry and Greenlight.
 Here are some options:

-• FamZoo: FamZoo offers families the opportunity to manage finances together with parental controls, with monthly fees starting as low as $2.50 when you pay for 24 months in advance.
+• FamZoo: FamZoo offers families the opportunity to manage finances together with debit cards for kids and monthly fees as low as $2.50 when you pay for 24 months in advance and up to $5.99 a month for a month-to-month subscription.

 • Current: If you have teens, you can get a prepaid debit card from Current that allows you to set notifications and spending limits and track your child’s purchases.
 Read our full Current review for more information.

-• BusyKid: You can also use BusyKid to pay kids for chores.
-The family subscription is $48 for a year for up to five kids.
+• BusyKid: You can also use BusyKid to get debit cards for kids and pay them for chores.
+It’s just $4 a month ($48 a year) for a family of up to five kids.

-Another alternative, depending on your state and your bank, is to open a joint checking account with your kid and have a debit card issued to them.
-This often doesn’t cost anything, and you can monitor your child’s spending by logging into the joint account or checking your banking app.
+These are excellent and cost-effective alternatives.
+You can also check into whether your bank offers joint checking accounts with minors.
+This may not cost anything, and you can monitor your child’s spending by logging into the joint account or checking your banking app.

 Bottom line